frontity/api-reference/docs-api/frontity-cli/README.md

 {% endhint %}

 {% hint style="info" %}
-Have a look at [this video](https://www.youtube.com/watch?v=3d7b-cy5cFY) to learn more about what Fronity does internally when these commands are executed.
+Have a look at [this video](https://www.youtube.com/watch?v=3d7b-cy5cFY) to learn more about what Frontity does internally when these commands are executed.
 {% endhint %}

 ## Arguments & Environment Variables